 1. A NG-RAN node decides to establish shared delivery for a multicast MBS session when it serves at least one UE within the multicast MBS session.
 For location dependent services, the NG-RAN node needs to establish shared delivery for the location dependent contents of a multicast MBS session if it serves at least one UE assigned to an MBS session ID and area session ID.

-2. The NG-RAN sends an N2 MBS Session request message (MBS Session ID, [Area Session ID], N2 SM information ([unicast DL tunnel Info])) towards the AMF.
+2. The NG-RAN sends an N2 MBS Session request message (MBS Session ID, [Area Session ID], N2 MB-SM information ([unicast DL tunnel Info])) towards the AMF.

 If the NG-RAN node is configured to use unicast transport for the shared delivery, it allocates a GTP tunnel endpoint and provides the unicast DL tunnel Info in the request, which includes the GTP tunnel endpoint and NG-RAN node address.
 For location dependent MBS services, the NG-RAN node also provides the Area Session ID.

 3. The AMF selects the MB-SMF serving the multicast MBS session, e.g. using the NRF discovery service or locally stored information.
-It invokes Nmbsmf_MBSSession_ContextUpdate request (MBS Session ID, [Area Session ID], N2 SM information) to the MB-SMF.
+It invokes Nmbsmf_MBSSession_ContextUpdate request (MBS Session ID, [Area Session ID], N2 MB-SM information) to the MB-SMF.

 The AMF stores the information of the NG-RAN nodes (e.g. NG-RAN node ID) for the subsequent signaling related to the multicast MBS Session.